 Dr. Goldfine received his medical degree from Temple University School of Medicine in Philadelphia, and his undergraduate degree from Emory University in Atlanta.

-Marjorie (Margie) Ivins serves as Samaritan’s first Chief Operating Officer.
-She oversees all of Samaritan’s clinical departments including after-hours, weekend staff, and the Samaritan Inpatient Hospice Center.
-Her previous positions at Samaritan include VP of Clinical Services, On-Call Nurse, and Intake Coordinator.
+Marjorie (Margie) Ivins serves as Samaritan’s first chief operating officer.
+She oversees all of Samaritan’s clinical departments including after-hours, weekend staff, and the Samaritan Inpatient Hospice Centers in Mount Holly and Voorhees.
+Her previous positions at Samaritan include VP of clinical services, on-call nurse, and intake coordinator.
 Margie has extensive oncology experience and is a member of the Hospice and Palliative Nurses Association.
-Margie was named the 2007 Burlington County Woman of the Year (Healthcare Category) for her work on behalf of our patients and families.

 Margie received a master’s degree in healthcare administration from St. Joseph’s University, a bachelor’s degree in nursing from LaSalle University, and an associate’s degree in nursing from Burlington County College.
 She holds nursing certifications in oncology, and hospice and palliative care.